gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- restart pressure after contradiction and collapse
+- stronger mismatch under restart

 This will let the triad be tested on:
-- whether a collapsed or contradicted relational field can later seed a new choreography without confusion
+- whether a restarted mainline can withstand renewed contradictory pressure without confusion
-- whether memory of prior coupling can remain available without dominating current interpretation
+- whether memory of prior coupling and ambiguity can remain available without dominating current interpretation
-- whether ambiguity can be resolved cleanly when later evidence arrives
+- whether coherence can distinguish between genuine re-initiation and noisy branch churn
-- whether coherence can drive not only rejection, reopening, confirmation, collapse, and ambiguity preservation, but disciplined re-initiation of a new field
+- whether restart behavior remains disciplined under harsher perturbation